jeremiahd/TTA_Student_Projects/README.md

 Javascript - This folder is from the Javascript course.
 There are basic HTML/js exercises in the base directory, and more complex javascript projects in the 'Projects' dir.

 SQL - .sql files from the database course.
-This course was a lot of fun, there are some great select/join and group examples in here.
+This course was a lot of fun, there are some great SELECT/JOIN and GROUP BY examples in here.
 Also TSQL procedure examples.

 Python - Python project files.